andykirk/classname-audit/README.md

   |___ third-class
 ~~~~~

-The second JSON file lists all the classes found on the and then lists all the URLS where that class appears.
+The second JSON file lists all the classes found during the crawl and then lists all the URLs where that class appears.

 ~~~~~
 some-class